-Done correctly, a college education should prepare you for a meaningful, well-lived life.
-While the classroom is obviously central to that purpose, what happens outside the classroom is still critically important to the college experience.
+Done correctly, a undergraduate education should prepare you for a meaningful, well-lived life.
+While the classroom is obviously central to that purpose, what happens outside the classroom is still critically important to the educational experience.
 We do not leave that significant part of your education to chance.
 Rather, we intentionally foster genuine, tangible community among our students and faculty.
 The goal of student life at Saint Constantine is not a mere institutional transaction, but the development of a family-like relationship built on shared encounters, common challenges, and mutual respect.

-Whether it is a night in the city to see the latest performance of the Houston Ballet or a weekend of kayaking on the Gulf of Mexico, we take multiple opportunities every semester as a college community to immerse ourselves in the wide array of world-expanding experiences our area has to offer.
+Whether it is a night in the city to see the latest performance of the Houston Ballet or a weekend of kayaking on the Gulf of Mexico, we take multiple opportunities every semester as a community to immerse ourselves in the wide array of world-expanding experiences our area has to offer.
 Such excursions are not just entertainment.
 They are relationship-building, community-forming, events.

 Houston is one of only two cities in the United States that can boast its own professional symphony orchestra, ballet company, and opera house.
 The cultural possibilities are almost endless.
 Imagine an academic year that included chances to see a world-class performance of Bach’s Brandenburg Concertos, a stunning production of Tchaikovsky’s Swan Lake, and a professional staging of Shakespeare’s Winter’s Tale.
 And we do not just spend the evening at the theater and then move on.
 These cultural outings are also “Great Texts” that get incorporated back into the classroom discussions.
 They become part of our community’s ongoing conversation.